gwcbi/ResearchAnalyticsLabs/Labs/Lab3/Lab3.md

 ## Instructions

-In Lab 2, you identified 3 data warehouses associated with public health.
+In Problem Set 3, you identified 3 data warehouses associated with public health.
 Choose one of those data warehouses (or a particular public health related topic such as metabolomics, metagenomics, cancer, etc.) and identify the Data Standards associated with it by doing the following:

 - Provide a few sentence description of the data standard you’ve chosen to work with and:
 	- why this data standard is of interest to you?
 Why is it helpful to have such a data standard?